keynekassapa13/Sign-Language-Recognition/trial/0-HandRecognition/README.md

 target box.
 This is because the script needs to first average the background, if the background keeps changing (such as a result of a moving hand) then the background average will naturally be erratic.
+    * Note - you may have to move/wave your hand quickly once in the green box on the video feed to trigger the thresholding.
+But once the threshold window opens you should let the background average out before adding your hand + movements back in.
 * Once the threshold window opens (the grayscaled smaller window), then you can show the camera your hand and observe the red contours around it!